-Meredith's Mission for Melanoma is a 501(c)(3) tax-exempt organization with a MISSION to raise funds for donations to M. D. Anderson Cancer Center, as well as the future University of Texas Medical School in Austin, in support of their research in melanoma medical oncology.
+Meredith's Mission for Melanoma is a 501(c)(3) tax-exempt organization with a MISSION to raise funds for donations to M. D. Anderson Cancer Center and the University of Texas Dell Medical School in Austin, in support of their research in melanoma medical oncology.
 It is also our mission to RAISE AWARENESS of this deadly disease, as well as provide guidance on prevention and support others in their fight.

 Meredith had just turned 22 years old in October of 2002, when she was first diagnosed with melanoma cancer.
 In November, Meredith underwent surgery to remove the melanoma.
 The surgery and pathology determined that the cancer was Stage 1B, and it was determined that the surgery had been successful and no follow-up treatment was recommended.
 For the next six years, Meredith followed the prescribed regiment of oncology and dermatology appointments, scans, tests and removal of many other moles as a precaution.
 After that time, her Oncologist told her she was cured and to go live her life - and she did.

 Having been introduced to Christopher Kluck by family friends in August, 2013, they married on May 30, 2015, - her "best day ever!"
 On June 9th, ten days after their wedding, and THIRTEEN years after her original diagnosis, Meredith found a lump under her left arm.
 Hoping that it was simply a clogged duct, she was treated with antibiotics which did nothing.
 Eventually, she was diagnosed with a recurrence of melanoma cancer on June 29.